jmsample/api-project/README.md

 ## Description

 Implementation of the integration with the API from the journal to list articles using the framework shared.
 The objective was to build a solution able with OO (Object Orientation), following the SOLID principles and applying some design patterns that could make sense.

+### CI

+The project is running the Unit Tests always when it is updated.
+It is using the CircleCI.

 ### Technologies